 Aurangabad Airport (99 km from Ajanta and 30 km from Ellora) is the closest airport.
 The airport has direct links with Delhi, Udaipur, Jaipur, and Mumbai.
 Talking of railways, one should be aware that there are regular train services between Mumbai and Aurangabad.
 The Devgiri Express and the Tapovan Express operate daily between the two cities.
-Jalgaon is another railhead which is 59 km from Ajanta.
+Jalgaon is another railhead that is 59 km from Ajanta.
 From Aurangabad, one can avail of regular tourist bus services to the Ajanta and the Ellora caves.
-The caves are connected by an excellent road-network to places like Mumbai, Pune, Ahmednagar, Jalgaon, Ahmedabad, Shirdi, Nashik, Hyderabad, Indore, Bijapur, Aurangabad, etc.
+The caves are connected by an excellent road network to places like Mumbai, Pune, Ahmednagar, Jalgaon, Ahmedabad, Shirdi, Nashik, Hyderabad, Indore, Bijapur, Aurangabad, etc.

 What are the timings and the entry charges?

 The Ajanta Caves are open from 09:00 hours to 17:30 hours daily except Mondays and national holidays.
 For Indians Rs.
-10.00 is charged per head and it is the US $10 for the foreign nationals.
+10.00 is charged per head and it is US $10 for foreign nationals.
 The Ellora Caves to are open from sunrise to sunset.
 Entry to Ellora is free except for the Kailasa Temple.
 For Indians, the fee is Rs.
-10 and for outsiders, it is the US $10.
+10 and for outsiders, it is US $10.
 The caves are closed on Mondays and national holidays.

 What does the past say?

 The Ajanta Caves, 29 in number, were discovered only in the 19th century.
 The history of the Ajanta Caves dates back between 200 BC and 650 AD.
 For ages, the caves were into a world of oblivion lying deep in the Sahayadri Hills.
 The caves are the masterpieces of Buddhist Art.